A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 Russian International Academy of Tourism

-Hospitality Institute RMAT
+Institute of Hospitality RMAT

 Faculty of Hospitality and Food Technology

-Department of hospitality management
+Department of Hospitality Management

 Course work